aavishay/right-sizer/README.md

 A: Existing pod resources remain unchanged.
 The operator resumes monitoring when it restarts.

 **Q: Can it handle stateful workloads?**
-A: Yes, with appropriate conservative policies and restart windows configured.
+A: Yes, with appropriate policies.

 **Q: Is there a rollback mechanism?**
 A: Yes, you can enable dry-run mode, use audit logs to track changes, and manually revert if needed.